tobiasjcat/ice_end/dailylogs.md

 the strange elvish texts from the library in the woods.
 Tool prospects .

 ## 30th of Nightal
 Drusilla has returned!
-She had checked in with the cheif.
+She had checked in with the chief.
 It's not uncommon for attacks on the equinox due to the long nights but they had not encountered night-elves.
 Drusilla got an odd feeling about Algana.
 Some of the people maybe don't blink.